VladCuciureanu/Toothpick/CONTRIBUTING.md

 # Contributing

+When contributing, please commit _only_ to the [external repository](https://github.com/VladCuciureanu/Toothpick.git) to prevent potential confusion and commit conflicts.
+Thanks for your understanding.

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.